j88-yo/Storm-Engine-Texture-Tool/README_EN.md

 ## Working with Files and Folders

-The left file panel is intended for `.tga` and `.png`, the right panel — for `.tga.tx`.
+The left file panel is intended for `.tga` and `.png` (source files); the right panel is for `.dds` and `.tga.tx` (output files).

 Supported features:
 - folder navigation with `Back`, `Forward`, `Up`, `My Computer`, `Downloads`, and mouse side buttons;
 - file list navigation with `↑`, `↓`, `←`, `→`;
+- quick file jump: pressing a letter or digit in the file list selects the nearest file whose name starts with that character;
-- file sorting by name and file type;
+- file sorting by name, type, size, and format;
-- pinning and unpinning folders through the context menu or the icon to the left of the folder;
+- pinning and unpinning folders through the context menu or the icon to the left of the folder in the file table or in the pinned folders block;
-- pinned folders section (`★`);
+- pinned folders are displayed above the file table in each file panel;
 - drag-and-drop reordering of pinned folders;
-- opening the conversion window with `Enter`, confirming actions with `Enter`, deleting selected files with `Delete`;
+- opening the conversion window with `Enter`, confirming actions with `Enter`, renaming with `F2`, deleting selected files with `Delete`;
-- context menu actions: open file folder, open folder in Windows Explorer, rename, delete.
+- context menu actions: convert, open file folder, open folder in Windows Explorer, rename, delete.

 ---

 # Conversion

-## Converting to `.tga.tx`
+## Convert to DDS / TGA.TX

-To convert to `.tga.tx`, select a `.tga` or `.png` file in the left file panel and press the `Build TX` button.
+Select a `.tga` or `.png` file in the left file panel and press:
+- `DDS →` — convert to `.dds`;
+- `TGA.TX →` — convert to `.tga.tx`.

 Supported features:
-- storage format selection;
+- storage format selection (8 formats: A8R8G8B8, X8R8G8B8, R5G6B5, A1R5G5B5, A4R4G4B4, DXT1, DXT3, DXT5);
 - DXT1 / DXT3 / DXT5 compression;
 - mip-level generation;
 - replacing existing files;
 - creating copies when file names already exist;
 - calculating the total size of selected files before and after conversion.

-Conversion to `.tga.tx` is supported for textures with power-of-two dimensions.
+Conversion is supported for textures of any resolution up to 16384×16384.
-For example: 256×256, 512×1024, 2048×2048, 4096×8192, 16384×16384.

 ---

-## Unpacking `.tga.tx`
+## Convert to TGA / PNG

-To unpack `.tga.tx`, select the desired file in the right file panel and press the `Unpack` button.
+Select a `.dds` or `.tga.tx` file in the right file panel and press:

-In the unpacking window, select the output format:
-- `.tga` — 32-bit TGA, 8-bit alpha, lossless;
+- `← TGA` — output format TGA, 32-bit, 8-bit alpha, lossless;
-- `.png` — 32-bit PNG, 8-bit alpha, lossless.
+- `← PNG` — output format PNG, 32-bit, 8-bit alpha, lossless.

 ---